dionsnoeijen/section-field/readme.md

 While the aim for this tool is to be very high level, simplicity should never prevail over flexibility.

-## @todo (don't forget)
+## @todo

 - Connect nullable field to required field.
 - I have introduced the concept of JIT relationships.
-Right now tose fields are dectected by the presence of _id.
+Right now tose fields are detected by the presence of _id.
 Change that to _jit_id.
 - For many-to-many fields it's probably better to have two fields.
 One on each side.
 - Move FieldTypes to separate dependency
 - Deleting a field type should ony be possible if there are no installed fields with that type.